-PSF MX (Macromolecular X-ray crystallography) encompasses Mosquito-LCP (Lipidic Cubic Phase), Freedom Evo and Formulatrix RockImager 1000 systems for setup and imaging of crystallization experiments.
-PSF MX coordinates synchrotron beamtime block allocation groups (BAGs) at MAX IV and DIAMOND and develops a software installation for Integrated Structural Biology in a high performance compute environment at Swedish National Infrastructure for Computing (SNIC).
+Protein Science Facility Macromolecular X-ray crystallography (PSF-MX) offers access to Mosquito-LCP (Lipidic Cubic Phase), Freedom Evo liquid handler and two RockImager 1000 systems (4C & 20C) for setup and imaging of crystallization experiments.
+PSF MX coordinates synchrotron beamtime block allocation groups (BAGs) at MAX IV and DIAMOND and engaged in creating a software installation for Integrated Structural Biology at the National Academic Infrastructure for Supercomputing in Sweden (NAISS)

-All MX users are required to undergo training before access to the individual HTP crystallization instruments is granted and we also provide crystal screens and consumables for use at PSF protein crystallography.
+All MX users are required to undergo training sessions before access to the individual crystallization equipment is granted and we also provide crystal screens and consumables for use at PSF protein crystallography.

-Users are encouraged to send crystals for data collection at MAX IV and DIAMOND according to the beamtime schedule listed below.
-The structural biology software setup for data processing, structure determination, refinement and visualization are remotely accessible from any user computer at the two SNIC resources NSC Tetralith in Linköping and LUNARC Aurora in Lund and for cryo-EM data processing a GPU resource is available at NSC Berzelius - Welcome to join the PReSTO project!
+MX users are encouraged to send crystals for data collection at MAX IV and DIAMOND according to the beamtime schedule listed below.
+The structural biology software setup for data processing, structure determination, refinement and visualization are remotely accessible from any user computer at the two NAISS resources NSC Tetralith in Linköping and LUNARC Cosmos in Lund.
+For cryo-EM data processing a GPU resource is available at NSC Berzelius - Welcome to join the PReSTO project!

 PSF MX offers